The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: Abstract

 \section{Abstract}

-We study the dual action of Lie elements on faces of the adjoint braid arrangement, interpreted as the discrete differentiation of functions on faces across hyperplanes.
-We use layered binary trees to encode flags of faces, allowing for the representation of certain Lie elements by antisymmetrized layered binary forests.
-This induces an action of layered binary forests on functions by discrete differentiation, which we call the forest derivative.
-The forest derivative has antisymmetry and satisfies the Jacobi identity.
-Moreover, we show that the forest derivative factorizes if one restricts to functions which satisfy the Steinmann relations of axiomatic quantum field theory.
-It then follows that functions which satisfy the Steinmann relations form a left comodule of the Lie cooperad.
+We study a certain discrete differentiation of piecewise-constant functions on the adjoint of the braid hyperplane arrangement, defined by taking finite-differences across hyperplanes.
+In terms of Aguiar-Mahajan's Lie theory of hyperplane arrangements, we show that this structure is equivalent to the action of Lie elements on faces.
+We use layered binary trees to encode flags of adjoint arrangement faces, allowing for the representation of certain Lie elements by antisymmetrized layered binary forests.
+This is dual to the well-known use of (delayered) binary trees to represent Lie elements of the braid arrangement.
+The discrete derivative then induces an action of layered binary forests on piecewise-constant functions, which we call the forest derivative.
+Our main result states that forest derivatives of functions factorize as external products of functions precisely if one restricts to functions which satisfy the Steinmann relations, which are certain four-term linear relations appearing in the foundations of axiomatic quantum field theory.
+We also show that the forest derivative satisfies the Lie properties of antisymmetry the Jacobi identity.
+It follows from these Lie properties, and also crucially factorization, that functions which satisfy the Steinmann relations form a left comodule of the Lie cooperad, with the coaction given by the forest derivative.
 Dually, this endows the adjoint braid arrangement modulo the Steinmann relations with the structure of a Lie algebra internal to the category of vector species.
+This work is a first step towards describing new connections between Hopf theory in species and quantum field theory.